Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated trilayer magnets: Thermodynamics of the FFTL

 This picture is in good agreement with the specific heat of the FFTL close to the critical point in Fig.~\ref{fig:ffts_specheat_scan}, where all cases feature slanted first-order lines whose angle increases with their proximity to the degenerate case.
 Similar behavior is also present in the specific-heat data for the FFB and SSL models~\cite{Jimenez2020}.
 At this point, we stress that the construction of the “rotated” free energy has a meaning only in the vicinity of the critical point: it cannot be written in terms of a partition function of a microscopic model and away from criticality it is the microscopic degrees of freedom that are the most important.
 Specifically for our discussion of the full first-order lines, their low-temperature shapes are those given by the free-energy arguments of Subsec.~\ref{sec:ffts_transition} and shown in Fig.~\ref{fig:ffts_phasediag}(e).

 The physics underlying these results is the fact that the most divergent quantity in the critical scaling of the Ising model is the susceptibility, given by the third term of Eq.~\eqref{eq:fieldmixing}, whereas the Ising specific heat (first term) has only a weak critical scaling ($\log L$ in 2D).
 The critical properties of any system described by a rotated Ising model are a mixture of the pure Ising terms, and can therefore be expected to change their form.
 This behavior is seen most clearly in the critical specific heat of the FFTL, which in contrast to the 2D Ising form grows strongly with system size, as we show in Figs.~\ref{fig:ffts_specheat}(a-b).
+While it is difficult to confirm the true asymptotic critical scaling in our FFTL-model data due to the limited accuracy with which we can identify the exact critical point, some useful observations are nevertheless possible.
 In the degenerate case ($J_2/J_1 = 1$), the scaling of the specific heat coincides with that of the quartet susceptibility up to a normalization factor (Fig.~\ref{fig:ffts_specheat}(c)).
 For $J_2/J_1 = 0$, the specific heat does grow more slowly than the quartet susceptiblity, in agreement with the weaker scaling-field mixing of the non-degenerate case, although the susceptibility contribution is still expected to dominate at large system sizes.
-A purely Ising-type $\log L$ scaling of the specific heat has been observed at the thermal critical point in the FFB \cite{Stapmanns2018}, indicating that the mixing of scaling fields is weaker in that model than in the maximally non-degenerate FFTL.
-For the degenerate FFTL, the match in the $L^{\gamma/\nu}$ scaling behavior of the specific heat and the quartet susceptibility close to critical point can be interpreted thermodynamically as an effect of scaling-field mixing and microscopically by the fact that the energy fluctuations (reflected in $C$) are dominated by quartet fluctuations ($\chi_Q$) in the absence of a gap between the doublets (Fig.~\ref{fig:ffts_specheat_scan}(h)).